-Applications must be submitted online via Adobe forms at https://adobeformscentral.com/?f=q7jKHm4VTWDkJwKKAOgA.
-Agencies with more than one 2013 VOCA award must submit an application for each grant number to receive continuation funding for that award.
-Applicants will not be able to log out or log back in once the application is started.
-CJCC recommends that each applicant compile all information requested in this RFP before beginning the online application, and allowing 2-3 hours for completion.
+Applications must be submitted online at cjcc.georgia.gov.
+Agencies with more than one 2014 VOCA award must submit an application for each grant number to receive continuation funding for each award.
+Applicants will be able to save their entries then log out and log back in once the application is started.
+CJCC recommends that each applicant compile all information requested in this RFP before beginning the online application, and allow 2-3 hours for completion.

-Applicants who experience technical difficulties or emergency circumstances should contact Shontel Wright immediately at Shontel.Wright@cjcc.ga.gov or 404.657.1961 to request an extension or alternate method of applying.
+Applicants who experience technical difficulties or emergency circumstances should contact Shontel Wright immediately at Shontel.Wright@cjcc.ga.gov or 404.657.1956.

-Applications must be submitted by 11:59pm on Saturday, May 31, 2014.
+Applications must be submitted by 5:00pm on Friday, July 10, 2015.
 There is no commitment on the part of CJCC to fund an application or to fund it at the amount requested.